Fjenfawi/Diffie-Hellman-Algorithm/README.md

 1- the communication parties (Bob & Alice) agree on two large numbers p,g.
 Where p is a large prime number, and g is an integer such that 1 < g < p.

-2- Bob chooses a large random integer B and performs --> B = g^b mod p
+2- Bob chooses a large random integer b and performs --> B = g^b mod p

 3- Alice also do the same performing --> A = g^a mod p